Uploading files with API

 Check out detailed API reference for file info.

-Retrieve remote files on the fly
+You can upload remote files on the fly with Proxy.

 Proxy automatically retrieves files from existing remote locations and delivers them using Uploadcare CDN.
 It’s easy to integrate, requiring only one URL modification: